Middle gray

 In photography, painting, and other visual arts, middle gray or middle grey is a tone that is perceptually about halfway between black and white on a lightness scale; in photography and printing, it is typically defined as 18% reflectance in visible light.

 Light meters, cameras, and pictures are often calibrated using an 18% gray card or a color reference card such as a ColorChecker.
-On the assumption that 18% is similar to the average reflectance of a scene, a grey card can be used to estimate the required exposure of the film.
+On the assumption that 18% is similar to the average reflectance of a scene, a gray card can be used to estimate the required exposure of the film.